52 Different Types of Beetles in Arizona

 45. Dung Beetle

 We are still talking about the various types of beetles in Arizona here!
-The Dung beetles are often not considered insects, but they are actually classified as such.
+The Dung beetles are often not considered insects but are classified as such.

-They are one of the most common animals on earth and are found in many different types of environments.
+They are one of the most common animals on earth and are found in many environments.

-Dung beetles lay their eggs inside the cow, sheep, and other animal dung and then bury it under the ground so that their young will have a safe place to hatch out.
+Dung beetles lay their eggs inside the cow, sheep, and other animal dung and then bury them under the ground so their young will have a safe place to hatch out.
 After hatching, the larvae feed on the dung inside the ball until they pupate into an adult beetle.

 46. False Bombardier Beetle

-The false bombardier beetle is a small, brown beetle with 11 segmented black or brownish-red body that can be found throughout the United States.
+The False Bombardier Beetle is a small, brown beetle with 11 segmented black or brownish-red bodies that can be found throughout the United States.

 The false bombardier beetle has a unique defense mechanism where it ejects an oily and caustic fluid from its abdomen if threatened by predators.
 This fluid can cause significant damage to human eyes, skin, and lungs.